jim-barnhart/My-First-Project/readme.md

 Just checking to see if this will work.

-Let's keep out fingers crossed!
+Let's keep our fingers crossed!